cloud-native-robotz-hackathon/infrastructure/facilitator-guide/content/development/local.md

 ## Custom user_key Mapping

-If you want to map other user_key to the robot you can set up a mapping:
+If you want to map another other user_key to the robot you can set up a mapping:

 In your Data Center open the ConfigMap `robot-mapping-configmap` in namespace `hub-controller` and edit the Roboname (user_key) mapping (e.g. data) to your Robot hostname (e.g. data.lan)